-5 Ways To Cure Holiday Hangover Skin — According To Celeb Facialists
+6 Ways To Cure Holiday Hangover Skin — According To Celeb Facialists

-The entire holiday season — basically the whole month of December and the countless cranberry vodkas that came with it — was a tolerance buildup to the culmination that is New Year's Eve.
-And now that we've reached the other side — Welcome to 2019! — it's pretty likely that right about now you're facedown in your pillow, thinking: "I'm never drinking again."
+The entire holiday season — basically the whole month of December and the countless bottles of red wine that came with it — was a tolerance buildup to the culmination that is New Year's Eve.
+And now that we're quickly approaching 2020, we're all hoping to arrive in good form — not facedown in a pillow, thinking: "I'm never drinking again."

-If your plan is to stay in your pajamas all day and nurse your hangover by avoiding all contact with the outside world, it's also a great time to give your skin a little extra TLC.
-We tapped our favorite celebrity estheticians and skin-care pros to break down exactly how to cure hangover skin, so you can roll into work tomorrow with bright eyes and dewy complexion.
+To help prep a proper alcohol-rehab plan, you'll need to give your skin a little extra TLC.
+Thus, we tapped our favorite celebrity aestheticians and skin-care pros to break down exactly how to cure compromised skin, so you can stock the necessities, and roll into the new year with bright eyes and dewy complexion.

-Ahead, find the five simple steps to reversing hangover face under the comfort of your covers — plus foolproof skin-care tricks to get you through every long night of 2019.
+Ahead, find six simple steps to reversing hangover face — plus foolproof skin-care tricks to get you through every long night of winter 2020.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.